joao-dias-25/edit-de-project-dbt/README.md

 $ docker login
 ```

 Then, you need to build the image with the proper tag.
+Also, now that we want
+to build an image to be run by GCP Cloud Run, we want to make sure we build the
+image for the `linux/x86_64` platform.

 ```
-$ docker build -t <your-docker-hub-username>/edit-de-project-dbt:latest .
+$ docker build --platform linux/x86_64 -t <your-docker-hub-username>/edit-de-project-dbt:latest .
 ```

 Finally, you can push the image to Docker Hub.